shareallthethings/til/_posts/2017-02-03-rails-replace-associations-in-memory.md

   twitter: FelixDescoteaux
 ---

-I came across a particular situation where I needed to validate `has_many` relations dependencies from a parent model before committing replacements to the database.
+I came across a particular situation where I needed to perform high level validation on `has_many` relations from a parent model before committing replacements to the database.

-`transactions` can achieve the same thing by doing a rollback if the parent is invalid, but at the cost of database queries and coupling.
+`transactions` can achieve the same thing by doing a rollback if the parent is invalid, but at the cost of database queries, coupling and non sense.

 For example, let's say we have a `Person` model, and a person can have pets, but no dogs and cats at the same time because they'll kill each other.